 Find out my Test Results

 On average please allow 5 working days for test results to come back unless your doctor or nurse has advised otherwise.
 Items such as x-rays and cervical smear test results will take longer.
-For your test results, please contact the practice between 08:00 to 11:00 am for a telephone consultation
+We advise all our patients to call after one week to follow up their result.
+For your test results, please contact the practice after 10am

 Request a Sick Form